JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 Question: how to check compiler options in `checker.ts`?

 I ran a text search for _`compiler.*options`_ in the file and found a bunch of references to a `compilerOptions` object.
-Nice and easy.
+Good good.

 ```ts
 function isEmptyDomInterface(type: Type): boolean {